vinval/MyJSQL/README.md

 The Plugin, furthermore, exploits the potential of (asyncrone) calls, which united with the callback, become a strong tool to use.

-You can use JSON callback to get more powerfull.
+You can use JSON callback to get more powerful.

 ## HOW TO START